Yelp/pyleus/docs/source/cli.rst

   Hit ``C-C`` to stop local execution.

-  The ``debug`` option will print evry tuple flowing in the topology.
+  The ``debug`` option will print evry tuple flowing through the topology.

 * Submit a topology to a Storm cluster: